gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 ```

 We can see that the implicit rule uses `cc` to compile `hello_func.c` to `hello_func.o`.
-In many systems such as my Ubuntu desktop, `cc` is linked to `gcc`, so no problem we are using the same compiler.
+In many systems such as my Ubuntu desktop, `cc` is linked to `gcc`.
+So no problem, we are using the same compiler.
-But to avoid unintended issues, we can use make's variable ability to specify a compiler.
+But to avoid potential issues, we can use make's variable ability to specify a compiler.

 #### Use variables